adamazl/COSC349_A2/README.md

+## Introduction
+This is my Recipe Management System.
+It is an app where users are able to upload full recipes, including ingredients and steps onto a database.
+The recipe can be saved and deleted.
+This app will be useful for experimental chefs who would love to share their recipes online.

 ## Components
-This is a list of software dependencies needed to run my Recipe Sharing application.
+This is a list of software dependencies needed to run the application.

 ### Frontend